 For more information about Iridium maritime safety, please visit Iridium Putting Ship and Crew Safety First.

 Iridium is the only mobile voice and data satellite communications network that spans the entire globe.
 Iridium enables connections between people, organizations, and assets to and from anywhere in real time.
 Together with its ecosystem of partner companies Iridium delivers an innovative and rich portfolio of reliable solutions for markets that require truly global communications.
 The company has a major development program underway for its next-generation network; Iridium NEXT.
 Iridium Communications Inc. is headquartered in McLean, Va., U.S.A., and its common stock trades on the NASDAQ Global Select Market under the ticker symbol IRDM.
-For more information about Iridium products, services and partner solutions, visit www.iridium.com.
+For more information about Iridium products within the maritime industry, services and partner solutions, visit www.iridium.com.

 Hassin, J. (2018, May 21).
 Iridium Makes Maritime Industry History.
 Retrieved November 28, 2018, from http://investor.iridium.com/Iridium-Makes-Maritime-Industry-History